 With the G2 headset on, I began exploring my new Windows Mixed Reality virtual home space.

-As noted by Mike @ Virtual Reality Oasis, you need to search for, download and install the Windows Mixed Reality portal for Steam, if you want to access your SteamVR applications in headset, via your WMR home platform.
+You'll need to search, download, and install the Windows Mixed Reality Portal (MRP) for Steam, if you want to access your SteamVR applications in headset, via your WMR home platform.

 Perceiving the virtual reality space from Microsoft's perspective, will be an interesting and exciting experience!
 In future articles, I'll cover VR applications and experiences for business and professional use cases.